-This course provides more in-depth coverage on the role of web technologies in libraries and educational trends.
-Various tools including social media platforms and roles in the library, ebook platforms including OverDrive, video platforms including YouTube, Google technologies, presentation platforms, cloud storage and sharing, open access photo software, and more will be explored with emphasis on how they can be applied in libraries and schools.
+This course provides more in-depth coverage on the role of the internet and web technologies in libraries and educational trends.
+Internet security, digital citizenship, browsers, and cloud storage/ sharing will be discussed.
+Various tools including email, social media platforms and their roles in the library, video production/tutorial tools, and video platforms including YouTube, open access software including photo software and survey tools, and more will be explored with emphasis on how they can be applied in libraries and schools.
+Also included is an introduction to website design best practices and editing.